Michael Lucas (director): Lucas Entertainment

 In 1998, Lucas founded his own production company, Lucas Entertainment.
-He based the company in New York City (rather than Los Angeles, where many of the other pornography studios are located in part because of the city's hospitable environment for adult films.)
+He based the company in New York City.
 In 2004, Lucas Distribution, Inc., his adult video distribution company, began operations.
 Lucas directs, produces and stars in his own films under the Lucas Entertainment banner.
 His studio has garnered many GayVN Awards and Adult Erotic Gay Video Awards ("Grabbys") nominations and wins.

 In the summer of 2005 Lucas released Michael Lucas' Dangerous Liaisons; the film featured celebrity cameos from RuPaul, Boy George, Graham Norton, Bruce Vilanch, Lady Bunny, Amanda Lepore, and Michael Musto.

 The company received 24 nominations for the 2009 GayVN Awards, including best picture for Return to Fire Island.
 That May, Lucas filmed the first gay porn film using all Israeli models, billing it as a sexual journey to promote Israeli culture.
 The company launched its Men of Israel website to promote the film, which announced its release for July 22.

+Lucas was included in a 2009 New York magazine feature about people who made it to the top, despite arriving in the city with very little.